oddkraken/orange-sea/README.md

 ## Todo

+* Replace stars with transparent PNG so you don't need screen blendMode
 * STATS!
     * Combos will make it WAY more fun
         * "Double hit!"
-        * End screen: "Best multi-hit: 5"
+        * End screen: "Best multi-hit: 5; Enemies Vanquished: 10"
+    * Enemy killed count above ALL enemies, like pearl count except allow duplicates
 * Let player go all the way to the right, and make pearls appear at any x val
 * Something GOOD needs to lure player to right of screen
     * rapid pearl burst?